-The provision for current income tax in 2020, 2019 and 2018 represents MCIT for the Parent Company.
-VMC is in gross loss position in 2020 and 2019 and provision for current income tax represents MCIT in 2018.
-Aside from this, all subsidiaries have no provision for current income tax in 2020, 2019 and 2018 since they are in a taxable loss position.
+The provision for current income tax in 2021, 2020 and 2019 represents MCIT for the Parent Company.
+All subsidiaries have no provision for current income tax in 2021, 2020 and 2019 since they are in a taxable loss position.

 The reconciliation between the provision for (benefit from) income tax computed at the statutory income taxes rates and the provisions for income tax as shown at the effective income tax rates in the consolidated statements of comprehensive income as follows: